Alphaalimamy/python/docs/python/04 Decisions.md

 | 50–99          | 30%      |
 | 100 or more    | 40%      |

-Write a program that asks the user to enter the number of packages purchased.
+a) Write a program that asks the user to enter the number of packages purchased.
 The program should then display the amount of the discount (if any) and the total amount of the purchase after the discount.
 13. Shipping Charges
 The Fast Freight Shipping Company charges the following